 Users can submit a bed file and identify super-enhancers that has an overlap relationship with the submitted regions in the bed file through setting the percentage of overlap.

-Users submit two lists of TFs and genes, meanwhile select whether the species is human or mouse, SEdb 2.0 will analyze comprehensive TF–Gene pair(s) mediated by SEs.
-Users can set different statistical thresholds to control false positivity by the ‘FIMO’ option.
-Numbers, genomic region and sample information of TF–Gene pair(s) associated with SEs can be displayed.
+Users submit two lists of TF and gene and select species of interest, SEdb 2.0 identifies SE-mediated TF-gene pair(s) in different tissue types.
+Meanwhile, the users can set different statistical thresholds through the 'FIMO' option.
+Numbers, genomic regions, and sample information of TF-gene pair(s) associated SEs can be displayed.

-To help users view proximity information of super-enhancers in genomes, we developed a personalized genome browser using JBrowse with useful tracks .
-Users see the proximity of super-enhancers to nearby genes, genome segments, SNPs, common SNPs, risk SNPs, DHSs, enhancers, TFBS conserved, TFBS by ChIP-seq, and conservative score.
+To help users view proximity information of super-enhancers in genomes, we developed a personalized genome browser using JBrowse with useful tracks.
+Current genome browsers contained multiple reference genomes per species, including human (Hg38 and Hg19) and mouse (Mm10 and Mm39).
+Hg38 and Mm10 are displayed as default reference genomes in human and mouse.
+Users see the proximity of super-enhancers to nearby genes, genome segments, SNPs, common SNPs, risk SNPs, DHSs, enhancers, TFBS conserved, TFBS by ChIP-seq data and TADs.

-In the aspect of data sharing, a CGI program was specially built for SEdb.
-Users, especially website developers only needs to provide the location region of the genome and use the link of the SEdb website to determine which Super-enhancers overlap with the region.
+In the aspect of data sharing, a CGI program was specially built for SEdb 2.0.
+Users, especially website developers only needs to provide the location region of the genome and use the link of the SEdb 2.0 website to determine which Super-enhancers overlap with the region.
 The data obtained by the feedback can be displayed directly on the platform.

 Users can use 'iframe' to get feedback and display super-enhancer data on their platform.